 CIT (Counselor in Training) sessions allow middle school kids to learn the ropes and hopefully get a paying camp counselor position in the future.

 As kids mature they are less likely to want to try new things.
-If you’ve never swung a bat, you won’t feel comfortable going to softball camp with girls who are already competent.
-However, there are some activities for which prior experience is not common:
+If you’ve never swung a bat, you may not feel comfortable going to softball camp with girls who are already competent.
+However, there are some activities for which prior experience is not common or necessary:

 Photography – Middle school students are capable of learning about shutter speed and picture composition, and they enjoy blending technology and creativity.